All you need to know about standing for council, what it entails and how the elections work.

 What format do the elections take?

-Votes are cast online by going to www.glasgowstudent.net, or clicking on the link on every University computer.
+Votes are cast online, via https://gla.ac.uk/vote, or by using the the UofG Life App.
 Polling opens at 9am on the first day of elections, and runs through the night until it closes in the afternoon of the second day.

 How do people vote?